Best Practices Award

 Description:

-As Cooperative Education and Internship professionals, we are frequently tasked to develop innovative solutions to a variety of program issues and problems.
-The purpose of the CEIA’s Best Practice Award is to spotlight these new approaches and their application to other programs nationwide.
+As Cooperative Education and Internship professionals, we are frequently tasked to develop impactful solutions to issues and challenges in work-integrated and experiential learning programs within higher education.
+The purpose of the CEIA’s Best Practice Award is to spotlight these approaches and their application to other programs.

 Current Recipient: